concettalisella/concettalisella/README.md

 </p>

 ## 👋 Hi there, I'm Concetta
 <p> I am a researcher focused on forest ecology, data science, and digital solutions.
-I leverage programming to analyze how forest ecosystems respond to global environmental changes and to translate complex ecological data into accessible, decision-making tools. </p>
+I leverage programming to analyze how forest ecosystems respond to global environmental changes, focusing on mitigation and adaptation aspects. </p>

 ## 🚀 Current Focus